U.S. Logistics Company improves DNS security & visibility with BlueCat

 The Customer

 The U.S. logistics company has an annual revenue of nearly $69 billion.
 If it was a private company, it would rank 43rd in the 2015 Fortune 500 and 137th in the 2015 Global Fortune 500 list.
+To support its massive operational footprint of nearly 32,000 facilities and over half a million employees, the logistics company has one of the world’s largest computer networks.

 Technology is at the center of the company’s business strategy.
 It uses the world’s most advanced tracking and information systems to speed the flow of mail and packages throughout its network, creating literally billions of data points (and DNS queries) every day.
 The company leverages advanced data analytics to empower employees and customers, creating new products and services to spur growth.

 The logistics company has long recognized the value of DNS to its core network operations.
-In 2008, the company used BlueCat’s DNS Integrity product to centralize and automate core DNS functions.
+In 2008, the company used BlueCat’s Integrity product to centralize and automate core DNS functions.
 This streamlined its DNS architecture, dramatically increased the stability of their network, and created the foundation for higher level initiatives such as self-service provisioning and automation.
 Moving to a centralized DNS architecture also allowed the company to easily implement the DNS-related controls required by NIST 800-53, which the company uses as a guideline.

 The Challenge